V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 ![!LR4 Wire Routing](../img/lr4/w7.jpg){: loading=lazy width="600"}

- * Wire cover is nice but not needed.
  * Leave a small loop at the far end of travel.
  * You will be securing it the the brace just past halfway.